TNA Lockdown (2015)

 The 2015 Lockdown (also known as Impact Wrestling: Lockdown) was a professional wrestling television special produced by Total Nonstop Action Wrestling (TNA).
 The show took place on January 9, 2015 at the Manhattan Center in New York, New York.
 It was the eleventh event under the Lockdown chronology.
-Unlike the previous events, this event was not held on pay-per-view (PPV) and instead, was featured as a special edition of TNA's weekly broadcast of Impact Wrestling on Destination America.
+Unlike the previous events, this event was not held on pay-per-view (PPV) and instead, was featured as a special edition of TNA's weekly broadcast of Impact Wrestling on Destination America on February 6.

 Five professional wrestling matches were contested at the event.
 The main event was a Lethal Lockdown match, in which Team Angle (Kurt Angle, Austin Aries, Gunner and Lashley) defeated The Beat Down Clan (MVP, Kenny King, Samoa Joe and Low Ki).
 All the matches at the event were contested under the steel cage in the six-sided ring dubbed the "Six Sides of Steel matches".

+Production

+Background

+In July 2014, it was reported that Spike TV would not renew its deal with TNA to air its television program Impact Wrestling, with the deal to expire in October.
+The major reason was that TNA rehired Vince Russo, whom Spike disliked for the way he booked professional wrestling shows.
+The deal expired in September.
+TNA would sign a contract with Discovery Communications in November to air Impact Wrestling in 2015.
+The first television tapings for Impact Wrestling on Destination America were announced to take place across three nights from January 7 to January 9, 2015 at the Manhattan Center in New York City.
+The television tapings concluded on January 9, with matches taped for a special episode of Impact Wrestling to air on February 6.
+The episode was titled "Lockdown", thus continuing the former pay-per-view event as a television special.